-Denny Moe started cutting hair at fourteen, after stumbling across a pair of clippers in a dresser drawer.
+Denny Moe started cutting hair aged 14, after stumbling across a pair of clippers in a dresser drawer.
 His skills soon earned him a reputation, and his client list includes Mike Tyson, New Edition and Eddie Murphy.
-He spent years touring with artists including Keith Sweat and Doug E. Fresh, before returning to Harlem to open his barbershop ten years ago.
+He spent years touring with artists including Keith Sweat and Doug E. Fresh, before returning to Harlem to open his barbershop 10 years ago.

-The event has grown over the years, gaining media coverage and celebrity backing, with artists like Ice Cube, Common and Eve all lending their support.
-With it’s fifth marathon fast approaching, we sat down with Denny Moe to talk health, happiness, and why his barbershop is striving to achieve both for its community.
+The event continues to grow by the year, with celebrity backers including Ice Cube, Common and Eve all lending their support.
+With its fifth marathon fast approaching, we sat down with Denny Moe to talk health, happiness, and why his barbershop is striving to achieve both for its community.